BhaveshBhargv/ASSAY/docs/07_fastapi_backend.md

-# Phase 7 — FastAPI Backend ("Assay API")
+# Phase 7: FastAPI backend

-**Author:** Bhavesh Bhargava — MSc Advanced Data Science **Status:** Implemented (`src/app/api/`), verified live and via TestClient (8/8).
-**Run:** `python scripts/run_api.py` → Swagger at `http://localhost:8000/docs`
-(or `uvicorn app.api.main:app --app-dir src --reload`).

-> **Role in the project.** The HTTP interface to the Phase 3-6 engine.
-It is a thin
-> interface-adapter: controllers handle HTTP, services orchestrate the engine,
-> repositories own the loaded artefacts.
-The Streamlit dashboard could later call
-> these endpoints instead of the engine directly, with no change to the engine.
+**Author:** Bhavesh Bhargava, MSc Advanced Data Science **Code:** `src/app/api/`, tested with TestClient (8 tests) and against a running server **Run:** `python scripts/run_api.py`, then open `http://localhost:8000/docs` (or `uvicorn app.api.main:app --app-dir src --reload`)

+The API gives HTTP access to the same engine the dashboard uses.
+Controllers handle HTTP, services run the engine, and repositories hold the loaded model and index.
+The dashboard calls the engine directly at the moment, but it could switch to these endpoints without any change to the engine.

 ---